deepthireddy246/deepthireddy246/README.md

  📚**Education**

 - Master’s Degree in Computer Science from University of Missouri at Kansas City
-- Bachelor’s Degree in Computer Science and Engineering from  J.N.T University
+- Bachelor’s Degree in Information and Technology from  J.N.T University

 **Publications**